decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 - To bind an owner of a DID to a controller of a certain origin, a Well Known DID Configuration MUST be used as defined in [[ref: Well Known DID]].
 - For Revocation of VCs, Status List 2021 as defined in [[ref: Status List 2021]] MUST be discovered using either DID Relative URLs stored in an HTTPS URL or ID Hub be used in combination with Identity Hubs as defined in [[def: Identity Hub (0.0.1 Predraft)]] (Decentralized Web Node v0.0.1 predraft).

-It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
-Implementers MUST implement mitigations most suitable to the use-case.
-For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2 ID1]].

 This profile uses certain versions of specifications that have not yet reached final status: For more details see Normative References section.

   - First Implementer's Draft of Self-Issued OpenID Provider v2 specification
   - First Implementer's Draft of OpenID for Verifiable Prensetations specification
   - ID Hub specification published as a v0.0.1 predraft of [Decentralized Web Node](https://identity.foundation/decentralized-web-node/spec/).
 We will continue to use the term ID Hub rather than Decentralized Web Node to avoid confusion.

+#### Security Considerations

+It is important to note that Cross-device SIOP is susceptible to a session phishing attack, where an attacker relays the request from a good Verifier/RP to a victim and is able to sign in as a victim.
+Implementers MUST implement mitigations most suitable to the use-case.
+For more details and concrete mitigations, see section 15 Security Considerations in [[ref: SIOPv2 ID1]].

 ### JWT VCs